This is It!

 I’ve been meaning to write a blog entry for a few weeks.
-Apart from being ridiculously busy – teaching 180 young people and 20 adults a week – I’ve been waiting for some significant mindfulness experience to occur to inspire me to write.
+Apart from being ridiculously busy – teaching 180 young people and 20 adults a week – I’ve been waiting for some significant mindfulness experience or special moment to occur to inspire me to write.
 I wondered yesterday how long I should wait.
 Can I simply celebrate and share a little moment?

 My mindfulness practice enhances my life in some way most days and perhaps I don’t need to wait for something momentous to happen before I write?
 Maybe the thought, ‘Who am I to write about something quite ordinary in a blog?’ can simply be a thought that comes and goes, that needn’t be taken seriously?

 So I decided to consider what happened this weekend.
 I’d got over the excitement of my sons being back from university, I had lots of work to do and world news was worrying.
 It was a slightly difficult day.
 What jewels were there?

 One interesting moment was when I was on my run – I love running even though I’m not very fit.
 I try to focus on my present moment when running for at least some of the time.
 Particularly if it’s raining or gloomy, or if I’m going uphill.

 There’s not normally anyone about and I often shout out ‘This moment’, and note what I can see, hear and feel, to pull myself into the now.

 For years I’ve told myself ‘This is it and I am satisfied’ towards the end of a run.
 One can so often be simply getting focused on what is happening next, rather than rest with the present - I explore this more in my 'Roll on Friday' blog.